wp-plugins/thinktwit/readme.txt

  * Can also be used via shortcode or Output Anywhere (PHP function call)
  * Uses Twitter REST API v1.1 Application-only authentication and therefore requires an application key (see installation)

-I am looking for more people to translate ThinkTwit in to other languages, if you are interested please see "Frequently Asked Questions".
+I am looking for more people to translate ThinkTwit in to other languages, if you are interested please see "Internationalisation (i18n)" under "Other Notes".

 == Installation ==